AntonioND/gbt-player/README.rst

 issue and I may update ``GBDK`` version again.
 For now, this old legacy version is mostly unmaintained.

-Article I wrote related to bank switching:
+This is an article I wrote related to bank switching:

 www.skylyrac.net/gbt-player-usage.html